sechiro/ec2ssh/README.md

 ```

 ### --use-private-ip
 `ec2ssh update` allows `--use-private-ip` option.
-If there is no Public DNS name, Private IP Address will be used in 'HostName' entry..
+Private IP address will be used in 'HostName' entry.

 ```
 $ ec2ssh update --use-private-ip
 ```

-### --prefer-private-ip
+### --prefer-public-dns-name
-`ec2ssh update` allows `--prefer-private-ip` option.
-Private IP Address will be used instead of Public DNS name in 'HostName' entry.
+`ec2ssh update` allows `--prefer-public-dns-name` option.
+If there is no public DNS name, private IP Address will be used in 'HostName' entry.

 ```
-$ ec2ssh update --prefer-private-ip
+$ ec2ssh update --prefer-public-dns-name
 ```

 # ssh_config and mark lines